i4ki/EnzOS/plan.md

 - Load EnzOS at contiguous memory address.
 - Jump to it

-It is simple and works as expected, but probably will change to soon to support load a DOS or ELF file, mostly because that C compilers didn't like flat binaries.
+It is simple and works as expected, but probably will change soon to support load a DOS or ELF file, mostly because that C compilers didn't like flat binaries.